25 Incredible Free Museums in London

 Houses of Parliament

 Yes, if Parliament isn't sitting, you can tour it.
 And what an epic tour it is, because Britain's government actually sits in the remnants of a former palace.
 From the chilly stoicism of Westminster Hall (built in 1097) to the redundantly rococo Victorian embellishments around the Houses of Lords and Commons, a Houses of Parliament tour is an opportunity to stand where history happens again and again.
-Most visitors won't be able to go into the tower containing Big Ben—that's only for British subjects—but you'll stand beneath it as it sounds.
-Book this one in advance.
+You can even go into the tower containing Big Ben and stand beneath the bells—but you have to pay for that one, and book it well in advance.

 Those 25 free museums are just a sampling of London's treasure trove—for the rest of the best, including affordable hotels, you'll want a copy of our award-winning guide to London, which is updated every single year.